Outcome · June 2, 2026 · Indianapolis 46220

 Proximity

-Polly Panda Preschool, a 39-year-old licensed child care center operating 6:30 AM to 6:00 PM, is at 2944 East 56th Street, Indianapolis — on the west side of Parker Avenue, across from the proposed car lot.
+Polly Panda Preschool, a 39-year-old licensed child care center operating 6:30 AM to 6:00 PM, is at 2944 East 56th Street, Indianapolis.
+It sits on the west side of Parker Avenue, directly across from where the proposed car lot would have stood.

-North Parker Avenue runs north from 56th Street as a residential street, with single-family homes — most built between the 1920s and the 1950s — lining both sides.
-It terminates at 56th Street in a three-way intersection.
+North Parker Avenue runs north from 56th Street as a residential street.
+Single-family homes (most built between the 1920s and 1950s) line both sides.
+It terminates at 56th in a three-way intersection.

-Zoning law exists so incompatible uses — industrial, high-traffic, high-noise, high-light — aren’t forced onto neighborhoods that never chose them.
-That’s exactly what a variance would do here.
+Zoning law exists so incompatible uses (industrial, high-traffic, high-noise, high-light) aren't forced onto neighborhoods that never chose them.
+On June 2, that protection held.

 EAST 56TH STREET N. PARKER AVE ↑ NICKEL PLATE TRAIL POLLY PANDA PRESCHOOL 2944 E 56TH · 39 YRS · INFANTS–PRE-K PROPOSED CAR LOT 3002 E 56TH ST · INDIANAPOLIS SHARED EASEMENT → HOMES · 1920s–1950s HOMES · 1920s–1950s N